Krishna-2992/FutureFi/README.md

     - currentPrice updates
     <!-- - should erase the state data variable from: totalAssetsBought, totalAssetsSold -->
     - should update lastSettlementDate
     - should set future initial price from chainlink data feed

-ROLE OF CHAINLINK CCIP:

-    - user should be able to buy tokens even from a different chain to our exchange
-    - Future deployed on AVALANCHE.
-    - user must be able to call a contract deployed on polygon which will make the call on our contract on avalanche using ccip to create the trader.
-    - ISSUE:
-        how will we share the 10 usdc alongwith the message of create trader
+### Deployment:

+    The contracts are deployed on Avalanche Fuji Testnetwork USDC token address: 0xBe9C09c59Bf1f8909FBCb9707c45685cBA46b795
+    Futures contract address: 0xb35810fbE1A2D6695416541b9e52C777B011B716

+### Chainlink Usage:

+    1) Data Feed: Contract uses chainlink's data feed so as to access the real value of WETH so as to calculate the futures value of the asset
+    2) Automation: Contract uses chainlink's time automation to call the settleContracts and startNewSlot function with an interval of 10 days.

+### Future Modification Possibilities:
+    1) Can be made compatible to handle multiple slots rather than just immidiate one.
+    2) Better Algorithm can be used to calculate the futures price which will be in correspondance with the actual price of the asset in outer market as well
+    3) Integration of cross chain protocols like ccip, which will make it accessible through multiple chains.

+### Providing security:
+    For providing security, our contract makes the user deposit the margin amount for the token trade(5%).
+If the seller makes a profit, then the margin money will be returned alongwith the profit made but in case of a loss, the loss will be covered up using the same security money only.
+This ensures that the net total of the assets in the marketplace should sum up to zero.